HemantKArya/Melodfy/README.md

 2. **Install dependencies:**

 Refer to the `requirements.txt` file for a list of required libraries and install them using your preferred package manager (e.g., `pip install -r requirements.txt`).
 And make sure FFMPEG is already installed in your system and availible through 'PATH'.
+[Download from here(FFMPEG)](https://www.ffmpeg.org/download.html).

 3. **Run the application:**